Arkham Stories (I.e. the Cthulhu-hack I use)

 The closest number to their Health (which was 4) is 6, so they reduce their health by the

-difference of 4 and 6 which is 2!
-Now Alex's Health is 2 and because they got an injury, the GM can ask them to make an Action roll to Endure the wound when they do things that are too straining.
+difference of 4 and 6, which is 2!
+Now Alex's Health is 2, and because they got an injury, the GM can ask them to make an Action roll to Endure the wound when they do things too straining.

-If after a Will roll the stat is 0, the Investigator is about to break,
+If after a Will or Health roll, the stat is 0, the Investigator is about to break,

-a meaningful capacity also has to use the Endure Action.
-If they fail to Endure the pain
+and if they break, they suffer Trauma.
+At 0 Will, any investigator who acts meaningfully has to use the Endure Action.
+If they fail to Endure the pain and hardship, they get Trauma.

 Suffering Trauma hands the GM control of the PC for the scene: they are antagonistic,